SudoPlz/react-native-bugsnag/README.md

 1. Install the official iOS Bugsnag sdk into your app according to their **[iOS instructions][ios-installation]**.

-   I chose the `Cocoapods` way meaning I just created a podfile and added `pod 'Bugsnag'` in it.
+   I chose the `Cocoapods` way meaning I just created a podfile in my projects iOS dir, added `pod 'Bugsnag'` in the podfile, and ran `pod install`.

 2. In your `AppDelegate.m` file, add the following code changes: